Little Lakes Valley Trail Chain of Lakes, California, USA

 - Statistics / Weather / Helpful Links

-- Shop Little Lakes Valley Trail Chain of Lakes Gifts
+- Little Lakes Valley Trail Chain of Lakes Gifts

 Looking for Little Lakes Valley Trail Chain of Lakes cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

-All About Little Lakes Valley Trail Chain of Lakes
+All About Little Lakes Valley Trail Chain of Lakes, CA

 The Little Lakes Valley Trail is an ‘easy’ trail, according to experienced hikers in California’s High Sierras.
 However, these beautiful lakes are located at a high altitude which may be difficult for those unaccustomed to the thin atmosphere.
 The trailhead starts at 10,300 feet, which is the highest trailhead in the Sierra Nevadas.
 From there, it’s only another 650 feet up to the highest point on the trail.
 The trail is less than seven miles along eight spectacular small lakes in Little Lakes Valley.
 The string of lakes in the glacier-gouged canyon are all set amid outstanding scenic vistas and are breathtaking.